linuxnomad/Raspbian-Stretch-PAU09-AP/README.md

 # Raspbian-Stretch-PAU09-AC
-Modification of common configuration guides for using Raspberry Pi 3 hardware for and access point with the Panda Wireless PAU09
+Modification of common configuration guides for using Raspberry Pi 3 hardware for creating an access point with the Panda Wireless PAU09

 DISCLAIMER:I do not claim to be an expert in hostapd, dnsmasq, wpa_supplicant, or WiFi configurations.
 If I get something wrong please correct me and include documentation/explanation for me to understand the mistake.